 Written by: Justin Sitaro

 Discus are cichlids from South America that belong to the genus Symphysodon.
-They evolved in warm tropical rivers of the gorgeous Amazon River where they experience soft, acidic water that hardly has an vegetation.
-However, the rivers they live in often get flooded due to seasonal rain, pushing their homes into surrounding forests where they encounter underwater bushes and trees.
+They evolved in warm tropical rivers of the gorgeous Amazon River where they experience soft, acidic water with little vegetation.
+The rivers they live in often get flooded, pushing their homes into surrounding forests where they encounter underwater bushes and trees.
 There are 3 a total of 3 discus species:

 When it comes to water changes, there is no 100% correct answer but they should certainly be quite frequent.
 Some discus keepers do small water changes daily, some do big water changes weekly, and some even do 100% water changes every day.
 So what does this tell us?
 It’s not really all based on percentage.
 You must consider your filtration, stocking levels, and feeding habits.
 Me personally, I have 10 adult Discus in a 100-gallon tank and I am using a Fluval FX6 Cannister Filter.
 I have found that what works best for me is doing 70% water changes every other day.

 Temperature and pH are the other two main factors that MUST be met if you want to successfully care for Discus.
 Discus originates from very warm water; much warmer than what the majority of aquatic plants and fish out there enjoy.
 Most tropical aquarium fish thrive in 77 degrees Fahrenheit water, but not discus.
 Discus prefers a temperature between 82 and 87 degrees Fahrenheit and an acidic ph ideally between 5.5 and 6.5.
 Keeping discus in these water parameters is the key to keeping them healthy and happy.